Tony O'Reilly: Business career

-O'Reilly went from college to work as a management consultant for Weston-Evans in Ashby-de-la-Zouch, Leicestershire, he earned £200 annually, which was a very good salary by the then Irish standards.
+O'Reilly went from college to work as a management consultant for Weston-Evans in Ashby-de-la-Zouch, Leicestershire; he earned £200 annually, which was a very good salary by the then Irish standards.
 While there, he continued his rugby career, with Leicester.
 His work included cost accounting and time-and-motion studies, in industries ranging from shoe-making to pottery.

 He then moved to Sutton's of Cork, selling agricultural products, coal and oil.

-Irish Semi-State sector
+Irish semi-state sector

-He joined An Bord Bainne, the Irish Dairy Board, in 1962, as General Manager, and developed the successful Kerrygold "umbrella brand" for Irish export butter.
+O'Reilly joined An Bord Bainne, the Irish Dairy Board, in 1962, as General Manager, and developed the successful Kerrygold "umbrella brand" for Irish export butter.
 In 1966 he became Managing Director of the Irish Sugar Company.
 He soon developed a joint venture for freeze-drying food with the H. J. Heinz Co.

-In February 1963, O'Reilly was involved in an accident between Urlingford and Johnstown, when his car struck a cyclist, who was injured.
-Locals testified that the injured man was careless, and he had no lights or reflector, and had been on the wrong side of the road.
-O'Reilly was convicted of driving with undue care, and fined 4 pounds, and since then he has rarely driven, especially at night.

 Heinz

-In 1969, after discussion with the Taoiseach Jack Lynch, who offered him a post such as Minister for Agriculture if he would stay, O'Reilly joined Heinz.
-There he made his name in international business, becoming MD of the Heinz subsidiary in the UK, its largest non-US holding and the source of half of the group profit.
+In 1969, after discussions with the then Taoiseach Jack Lynch, who offered him a post such as Minister for Agriculture if he would stay, O'Reilly joined Heinz.
+There he made his name in international business, becoming managing director of the Heinz subsidiary in the UK, its largest non-US holding and the source of half of the group's profit.

-He moved to the company HQ in Pittsburgh in 1971 when he was promoted to Senior Vice President for the North America and Pacific region.
+He moved to the company HQ in Pittsburgh in 1971 when he was promoted to senior vice-president for the North America and Pacific region.
 In 1973, R. Burt Gookin and Jack Heinz made him COO and President.
-He became CEO in 1979 when Mr. Gookin then Vice Chairman and Chief Executive Officer retired.
+He became CEO in 1979 when Mr. Gookin, then vice-chairman and chief executive officer, retired.

-O'Reilly earned his Ph.D. in 1980, with a thesis on agricultural incomes and marketing in Ireland.
-Though he was proud of his work with Bord Bainne, Irish Sugar and the Erin – Heinz JV, he concluded that Irish farmers were benefiting much more from price-boosting subsidies than from commercial development.

-He became Chairman of Heinz in 1987, succeeding HJ Heinz II, and becoming the first non-Heinz family member to hold that post.
+He became chairman of Heinz in 1987, succeeding HJ Heinz II, and becoming the first non-Heinz family member to hold that post.
 His guidance was seen as having helped transform the company into a major international competitor, its value increasing twelvefold (from $908 million to $11 billion).
 O'Reilly left Heinz in 1998 after several years during which analysts questioned the company's performance, and after challenges from corporate governance groups and major pension funds including CalPERS and Business Week magazine; he was succeeded by his deputy, William R. Johnson.